tunnll/tunnll.github.io/_includes/job-page-bottom.md

 ### Why this position is cool

+*   **Remote from day one**.
+Tunnll has been a remote setup from day one.
+This means we know what is good about being remote and how to overcome the shortcomings of the distributed setup.
 *   **Flexible schedule**.
 You can work 9 to 5 or at night or early in the morning - or at any other time slots suitable for you as long as overlaps with the working hours of the rest of the team;
 *   **Interesting projects**.
 You will work on [projects](http://tunnll.com) that matter and which make people's lives better;
+*   **High-quality tools provided**.
+We provide all team members with full access to the high-quality productivity and development products from Microsoft (Office 365, SharePoint, etc.).
 *   **Informal and flexible atmosphere**.
 Do you have a suit?
 Good, you do not need one at this position;
 *   **Your voice can be heard**.
 The more experience you accumulate over time, the more freedom in decision making you will get.